Monster0506/OperatingSystemsAssignment1/README.md

 }
 ```

-This thread also takes the shared memory location, and casts it to our `SharedData` struct
+This process also takes the shared memory location, and casts it to our `SharedData` struct

 It waits until the producer indicates that an item has been added (`full`) and it gets the `mutex`.